Beware of Emily White’s Home Jobs Source

 Quick Summary of Home Jobs Source

-Pros: You can make some money if you're lucky.
+The Good: You can make some money if you're lucky.

-Cons: The earning claims are wildly inaccurate.
+The Bad: The earning claims are wildly inaccurate.
 The sites and sales pages promoting this product are not truthful.
 You aren't going to make millions by posting links online.

-Our Recommendation: My advice is to stay away from this program, which will not help you get set up as a true affiliate marketer.
+The Bottom Line: My advice is to stay away from this program, which will not help you get set up as a true affiliate marketer.
 Learn how to build a legitimate business online instead.

 Working at home is a goal you might be looking to achieve.
 I mean, who doesn’t want to set their own hours, drop the commute and still earn a decent wage?